yanyiwu/nodejieba/README_EN.md

 ## Performance

-It is supposed to be the best in the angle of high performance, because its basic foundation is powered by C++.
+~~It is supposed to be the best in the angle of high performance~~, because its basic foundation is powered by C++.

+[@node-rs/jieba](https://github.com/Brooooooklyn/node-rs/tree/master/packages/jieba) has better performance now.

 ## Online Demo